VisionVoyagerX/CBT/README.md

 ## Step 2: Download Datasets and Organize

-Download, untar, and store the datasets in the specified file structure and file names within the CBT root project folder.
+Download and extract the datasets, then organize them according to the specified file structure below.
+Ensure the file is placed in the same directory as the CBT project.

 - GF2
     - train